The Rains Came: Plot

 The story centers on the redemption of Lady Edwina Esketh.
-Tom Ransome is an artist who leads a rather dissolute and socially active life in the fictional Hindu Princely State of Ranchipur, India.
+Tom Ransome is an artist who leads a rather dissolute and socially active life in the fictional princely state of Ranchipur, India.
 His routine is shattered with the arrival of Lady Edwina Esketh, his former lover, who has married the elderly Lord Esketh.
 Lady Edwina first tries to seduce but gradually falls in love with Major Rama Safti, who represents the "new India."

 Ranchipur is devastated by an earthquake, which causes a flood, which causes a cholera epidemic.
 Lord Esketh dies, and Lady Esketh renounces her hedonistic life in favor of helping the sick with Major Safti.
 She accidentally drinks from a glass that a patient has used, becomes infected, and dies, making it possible for Safti to become the ruler of a kingdom that he presumably will reform.
 Throughout the story, Fern Simon, a missionary's daughter, and Ransome also fall in love.